Table of Contents

 Several nuances and variations exist between the 2 extremes of health and disease.
 Medicine primarily takes cues from the World Health Organisation (WHO) for a definition of health:

 Health is a state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity.

 However, not every deviation from the normal can be classified as an illness or a pathological status.
 Doctors are often aware of the several gradients and nuances of the well-being of a person, but due to outer structures (health insurance, employer, etc.), they often have to categorize patients as healthy or ill.

 Health and illness: What is the norm?

 - Biological and physiological: Diagnostic standards define certain limits and deviations from such limits are classified as pathological.
 Laboratory results with precise ranges of values are indicative of such limits and values lying outside these limits are indicative of ‘abnormalities’.

 - Social: Codes of behavior are learned and differ a lot between different cultures.

 - Statistical: The statistical average is considered as normal.

-- Ideal: Wants and ideals fabricate a target status, which is aimed at.
+- Ideal: Wants and ideals create a target status, which is aimed at.

-- Functional standard: The functional ability within the own limit of performance.
+- Functional standard: The functional ability within the known limit of performance.